 A Giant of Metal

 The winter of the Battle for Monksville is not an easy one for either of the divided villages, but the giants manage to pull through.
-Not a single giant of either tribe sets foot on Monksville for the rest of the season; following his legendary duel, The Giant was brought to the Mining Village and Black Smith took him in with open arms.
-The fishcatcher’s right hand was mangled beyond repair, truly ruined; when he woke up the next morning, it had turned a disconcerting purple-green color and was throbbing in rhythm with his heartbeat.
+Not a single giant of either tribe sets foot on Monksville for the remainder of the season; following his legendary battle with The Beast, The Giant was brought to the Mining Village and Black Smith took him in with open arms and ready hands.
+The fishcatcher’s right hand was mangled beyond repair, truly ruined; when he woke up the next morning, the flesh had turned a disconcerting purple-green color and was throbbing in rhythm with his heartbeat.
 Only one thing could be done: The Giant’s right hand was amputated at the wrist.
-Black Smith, a giant of metal and meddle alike, went to the mines and drew enough ore to make five augers, but that mold has long been broken and will not be filled again.
+Black Smith, a giant of metal and meddle alike, went straight to the mines and drew enough ore to make five augers, but that mold had long been broken and would not be filled again.

-Black Smith is, among other things, a brilliant inventor, so he crafted The Giant a new hand, one composed of metal to be fastened to his stump of a wrist, a hand perfectly shaped to grasp the handle of a fishing rod, whether that rod be a mighty longpole or a simple jiggin’ rig; a hand perched on a swivel so it may easily be turned during use.
-When it was done, all the giants of the Mining Village paraded down to the Fishing Village and the tribes came together for a supreme celebration lit by a towering bonfire that lasted all night; never since the days of the village on the river have the giants felt such a sense of unity between the two tribes of Monksville, and in the back of The Giant’s mind, the hope for future unity burns on, hotter than the blaze of the bonfire.
+Black Smith is a brilliant inventor, among many other things, so he crafted The Giant a new hand, one composed of dark metal to be fastened to his stump of a wrist, a hand perfectly shaped to tightly grip the handle of a fishing rod, whether that rod be a mighty longpole or a simple jiggin’ rig; a hand perched on a swivel so it may easily be turned during use.
+When it was done, all the giants of the Mining Village paraded down to the Fishing Village and the tribes came together for a supreme celebration lit by a towering bonfire which lasted all night; never since the days of the village on the river have the giants felt such a sense of unity between the two tribes of Monksville, and in the back of The Giant’s mind, the hope for future unity burns on, hotter than the blaze of the bonfire.

-Just as it began, the first season of the seventh cycle since the filling of the Monksville Reservoir ends with mild, balmy weather.
-Spring arrives in force and the spring thaw frees the greater keep of Monksville from any and all remaining piles of snow and ice.
-The trees produce buds which burst with vibrant green leaves and the forests return to full life; the flowers bloom in wide fields, the insects buzz menacingly, and the once sluggishly chilled waters of Monksville begin to heat and churn again.
+Just as it began, the first season of the seventh cycle since the filling of the Monksville Res’ ends with mild, balmy weather.
+Springtime arrives in force and the spring thaw frees the greater keep of Monksville from the remaining piles of snow and ice.
+The trees produce buds which burst with vibrant green leaves and the forests return to life; the flowers bloom brightly in great open pastures, the insects buzz menacingly in terrible nasty swarms, and the once sluggishly chilled waters of Monksville begin to heat and churn again.

-The remaining lakebreathers of Monksville, as limited in number as they are, begin to mate, and The Spawning takes place for the first time since The Gleam opened in the stretch of water between the two isles.
-The landwalkers and wingflappers, though not directly aware of the power shift beneath the surface, notice the increased numbers of surfaceswimmers, and they slowly drop their pretense about avoiding direct contact with the water.
-The Mighty Monksville Reservoir is finally on the rebound.
+The remaining lakebreathers of the Monksville Res’, as limited in number as they are, begin to mate, and The Spawning takes place for the first time since The Gleam opened in the stretch of water between the two isles.
+The landwalkers and wingflappers, though not directly aware of the coup which took place beneath the surface, notice the increased prevalence of surfaceswimmers and slowly drop their pretense about avoiding direct contact with the water.
+The mighty Monksville Reservoir is finally on the rebound.

 The pair eagles, with their new fortress in The Crater, finally get to participate in The Hatching and produce two healthy eaglets, one boy and one girl.
-Like the giants, these small eagles will not be granted names until they are of an age where they can send them through the channel, and this is how I’ll have you remember the pair eagles.
-We may hear them chirp once or twice in the upcoming seasons, but then again, we may not; they are parents now, and eaglets require quite a bit of attention.
+Much like the small giants, these small eagles will not be granted names until they are of an age where they can send them through the channel, and this is how I’ll have you remember the pair eagles.
+We may well hear them chirp once or twice in the upcoming seasons, but then again, we may well not; they are parents now, the pair eagles, and eaglets require quite a bit of attention.
 Neither Lysander nor Lysandra will be getting out much anytime soon.

-With every influx of goodness, small giants, there must be a reciprocal wave of utter misfortune – as Monksville enjoys its newly found splendor, a severe drought takes hold of the greater Wanaque Reservoir.
-The pocket claimed by The Giants is still full (though the giants of the Fishing Village no longer pull catch from it by default), but south of the North Floodgate the entire lake has dried into a desert-like state.
-The wingflappers who have long taken roost along the shores of the Wanaque Res’ place blame on the giants’ floodgate; even though a great many of them watched the giants remove the sealing cap, the water does not flow.
-The pipe seems to be clogged, stopped up with a great black mass that chills the water at the mouth on the wet side.
+But with every influx of goodness, small giants, there must be a reciprocal wave of misfortune – as Monksville enjoys its newly found splendor, a severe drought takes hold of the greater Wanaque Res’.
+The pocket claimed by The Giants is still full (though the giants of the Fishing Village no longer pull catch from it by default), but south of the North Floodgate the entire Reservoir has dried into an arid desert-like state.
+The wingflappers who have long taken roost along the shores of the Wanaque Res’ place blame on the giants’ floodgate; even though a great many of them watched the giants remove the sealing cap, water still does not flow.
+The gate seems to be clogged, stopped up with a great black mass which chills the water at the pipe’s mouth on the wet side.

-One day, a certain wingflapper who swims in the water like a lakebreather decides he’s had enough.
-Dopper the dipper duck and his dozen daring divers flock to the giant’s pocket of the Wanaque, meaning to end the drought once and for all.
-Braten the goose follows closely behind, leaving his soulbride Branda to sit and wait in their nest.
+One day, a wingflapper who swims in the water like a lakebreather decides he’s had quite enough.
+Dopper the dipper duck and his dozen daring divers flock over to the giant’s pocket of the Wanaque Reservoir, meaning to end the new drought once and for all.
+Braten the goose follows closely behind, leaving his soulbride Branda to wait back in their nest.